raganwald/braythwayt.com/_posts/2013-04-01-quote-metritocracy-unquote.md

 Meritocracy gives us confidence that the people we appoint to lead are actually competent within the constraints of the system, but it says nothing about whether we have a system that identifies and supports all people equally from birth to reach these positions.

-That's not a bad thing about the word, it's just a bad thing if we presume that calling something a "meritocracy" means more than what it actually means.
+Meritocracy is about avoiding false positives (incompetent people rising or being appointed to the top).
+That's not a bad thing *per se*, it's just a bad thing if we presume that calling something a "meritocracy" means more than what it actually means.

 ### it's the network